jumphone/www/courses/Programming_I/w01_Linux_Basics/s04_keyPoints.md

 ---

-* nano is a text editor that works in the linux terminal.

-* In nano, Ctrl + O is used to save your work

-* In nano, Ctrl + X is used to exit nano

----

 * “cp original_file.txt copy_file.txt” copy the file named original_file.txt to a new file named copy_file.txt

 * “cp -r original_folder copy_folder” copy the contents of the folder named original_folder to a new folder named copy_folder